andrelandgraf/andrelandgraf/contents/articles/2023-03-11_web_standards_and_react.md

 }
 ```

-Remix encourages me to use less React hooks and state, and I now try to actively reflect before reaching for React hooks.
+Remix encourages me to use less React state.
+I now try to actively reflect before reaching for React hooks.
 Is there a Web API I could use instead?
 Maybe I can move this code to the server instead?

 Of course, React hooks are still useful.
 This example is meant to illustrate how using the web platform can safe us from writing unnecessary code.
 Once our use case becomes more complex, we might reach for React hooks again.